IBM-Swift/alert-notification-sdk/README.md

 * `date` - A `Date` object indicating when the alert was raised.
 * `status` - A property of type `Alert.Status` indicating whether or not the alert has been resolved.
 The default value is `.problem`.
 * `source` - A `String` indicating the source of the alert condition.
-* `applicationsOrServices` - An array of `String`s, indicating which Bluemix applications or services are impacted by this alert.
+* `applicationsOrServices` - An array of `String`s, indicating which IBM Cloud applications or services are impacted by this alert.
 * `URLs` - An array of `Alert.URL` objects, to supply additional links associated with the alert.
 * `details` - An array of `Alert.Detail` objects, to provide additional key-value pairs as details associated with the alert.
 * `emailMessageToSend` - An `Alert.EmailMessage` object specifying an e-mail message to be sent to recipients when the alert is posted.
 It may optionally be formatted using Mustache templates.